Delaware chicken: Use

-With males weighing 8.5 pounds (3.9 kilos) and hens 6.5 pounds (3 kilos), the Delaware is a medium-sized breed.
-They have rather large, bright red colored single combs and wattles.
-Delawares appear in a single color type: a white body and breast, with light black barring on the ends of the hackle, wings and tails.
-It is similar to the Columbian color seen in some breeds, but has barring in the dark portions, rather than uniform black.
 Also of note is that all feathers have a white quill and shaft, which, combined with yellow skin, makes for a cleaner appearing carcass.
 Like most standard breeds of chicken, the Delaware has a miniaturized bantam version; however, these are rarely seen.

 Delawares are hardy birds that mature quickly.
 Hens are good layers of large to jumbo brown eggs and will go broody.
 Unlike the most common commercial meat birds in use today, the Delaware does well in free range operations.
 In temperament, it is a calm, but not a typically friendly bird although in some cases can be.